Brittany Cartwright Wows In Plunging Baby Blue Mini Dress As She Shows Off ‘Vanderpump Rules’ Season 8 Look

 As for the reason behind Brittany’s jaw-dropping Vanderpump Rules “look” — which is a far cry from a SUR staffer uniform, by the way — fans will have to wait a little while to see it play out onscreen.
 The premiere date for the eighth season of the Bravo hit has not yet been announced.

-In addition to Brittany and Jax, pals Tom Schwartz, Tom Sandoval, Ariana Madix, Scheana Shay, Stassi Schroeder, Beau Clark, Kristen Doute, James Kennedy, Raquel Leviss, Lala Kent and Lisa Vanderpump will all be returning for season 8 of the long-running reality show.
+In addition to Brittany and Jax, pals Tom Schwartz, Tom Sandoval, Ariana Madix, Scheana Shay, Stassi Schroeder, Beau Clark, Kristen Doute, James Kennedy, Raquel Leviss, Lala Kent, and Lisa Vanderpump will all be returning for Season 8 of the long-running reality show.

 Vanderpump Rules airs on Bravo TV.